 View north along Alabama Ave while standing east of the Trustmark Bank.
 Note the Old Courthouse dome to left of bank sign and brick post office to the right.
 Temperature was as of 2:55 p.m.
 25 June.

 This view is north along Alabama Avenue from the southwest corner of Claiborne Street.
 The Old Courthouse is just out of the photo to the left, and the new courthouse is visible just behind the van.
 The brick building on the right side is the post office.
 The mural of three children hiding and watching the street (see previous post) was directly to my left as I took this picture.

 Two or three blocks east of the courthouse square on Pineville Road is a cemetery where we found a Lee family plot.
 This plot and many others were outlined in stone.
 When we visited on 25 June 2016, we found many coins at the headstone of Nelle (not pronounced “Nellie,” according to her New York Times obituary) Harper Lee.
 The church steeple in the background is that of the First Baptist Church, but Harper Lee reportedly belonged to the First United Methodist Church, which is just out of the photo on the left side.

 Also at this plot, the grave of lawyer A.C.
 Lee, father of Nelle Harper Lee.

 Mother of Nelle Harper Lee.
 She and her son Edwin both died in 1951.

 Older sister of Nelle Harper Lee.
-She was an attorney who reportedly managed the Nelle’s business affairs.
-A fourth Lee sibling, Louise, may have been born between Alice and Nelle.
+She was an attorney who reportedly managed Nelle’s business affairs.
+A fourth Lee sibling, Louise, was born between Alice and Nelle (I think).

 Also at cemetery, family names Deas and Tate, which were used as character names in To Kill a Mockingbird.